-Mount Moriah Professional Review and Guide
+Mount Moriah Professional Guide

 "The highlight of any trip to the Mt.
 Moriah Wilderness has to be the namesake peak itself.
 A 10.5-mile hike, followed by a short and easy off-trail scramble, leads to the summit of 12,067-foot Mt.
 Moriah, Nevada's fifth highest peak, where summiteers are treated to some of the finest views in the region.